This set of Analog Communications online test focuses on “Demodulation of VSB Modulated Wave”.

 d) 0 watts

-Explanation: If there is no modulation in any SSB transmitter than it will not radiate.
+Explanation: Power of a modulated wave is directly proportional to modulation index.
+Thus, if there is no modulation in any SSB transmitter than, it will not radiate.
 So it will radiate 0 watts when there is no modulation.

 a) AM is susceptible to noise